Makana Henry

-Makana Henry (born January 23, 1987) is a professional Canadian football defensive lineman for the Edmonton Elks of the Canadian Football League.
-He was signed to the Roughriders' roster in August 2016.
+Makana Henry (born January 23, 1987) is a Canadian former professional football defensive lineman.
+He was signed to the Saskatchewan Roughriders' roster in August 2016.
 He played junior football for the Burlington Braves of the Canadian Junior Football League (C.J.F.L.) in 2005–2009.
 Before being invited by the Roughriders, he played in semi-pro football for the GTA All Stars of the Northern Football Conference league in 2016.
 In November 2019, he was re-signed for an additional 2-year contract.
 Henry signed with the Edmonton Elks to open free agency on February 8, 2022.

 Charitable activities

 Henry is very involved in the Saskatchewan community, especially with the students of Scott Collegiate.
-His troubled past helps him to bond with the students and to be a positive influence for them.
 In 2017, he was named Mosaic Community Player of the year and made a donation to Scott Collegiate.
-For three consecutive years (2017-2019), Henry has won the Roughriders’ Community Service Award.
+For three consecutive years (2017–2019), Henry won the Roughriders’ Community Service Award.